Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot.md

 :::tip Beta feature
 dbt Copilot is designed to _help_ developers generate documentation, tests, and semantic models, as well as [code](/docs/cloud/use-dbt-copilot#generate-and-edit-code) using natural language, in dbt Cloud.
 It's available in beta, in the dbt Cloud IDE only.

 To use dbt Copilot, you must have an active [dbt Cloud Enterprise account](https://www.getdbt.com/pricing) and either agree to use dbt Labs' OpenAI key or provide your own Open AI API key.
-[Register here](https://docs.google.com/forms/d/e/1FAIpQLScPjRGyrtgfmdY919Pf3kgqI5E95xxPXz-8JoVruw-L9jVtxg/viewform) or reach out to the Account Team if you're interested in joining the private beta.
+[Register here](https://docs.google.com/forms/d/e/1FAIpQLScPjRGyrtgfmdY919Pf3kgqI5E95xxPXz-8JoVruw-L9jVtxg/viewform) or reach out to the Account team if you're interested in joining the private beta.
 :::

 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/dbt-copilot-doc.gif" width="100%" title="Example of using dbt Copilot to generate documentation in the IDE" />